ndxbn-tokyo/playbook/README.md

 If you are Windows 10 user, you can use [Windows Subsystem for Linux](https://docs.microsoft.com/windows/wsl).

+### Requirements for Developers

+- Ruby 2.0 or later

 ## Using
 ### Basic Usage
 **IMPORTANT: This will configuration and install on your localhost directory.**